Showing posts with label solitary eremitical vocations. Show all posts

 First, let's be clear: hermits with private vows (unless they are ordained) are dedicated lay hermits.
 They are not consecrated hermits and have no right to call themselves Catholic hermits because they have neither been extended nor accepted the legal (canonical) rights and obligations associated with living the eremitical life in the name of the Church.
 Hermits who are publicly professed and consecrated by God through the mediation of the Church have been extended and accepted the public (canonical) rights, and obligations as well as the implicit expectations of every member of the Church who rightly sees her profession as a public matter.
 (N.B., priests who live as hermits without public vows either under c.
 603 or as a member of a religious institute, are ALSO not consecrated hermits; they are ordained and hermits (hermits in the ordained state of life) but they are not members of the consecrated state of life.)

 Moreover, as I have also written here a number of times, public profession initiates one into a stable state of life.
-This means a number of things but mainly it means a series of legitimate relationships which are absolutely necessary for the accountable and authentic living of her commitment which are essential to the life itself.
-Part of this means such persons are not footloose and fancy free.
+This means a number of things but mainly it means a series of legitimate relationships that are absolutely necessary for the accountable and authentic living of her commitment which are essential to the life itself.
+Part of this means such persons are not footloose and fancy-free.
 They are not and cannot be the equivalent of gyrovagues or Sarabaites so critically viewed in the Rule of St Benedict simply moving wherever the "spirit" moves them.
 They are tied to place and to superiors in some substantial way.
 With religious communities (institutes), for instance, the erection and suppression of houses associated with the institute are established according to canon and proper law.
 Such houses are approved by the institute's superiors and either the local Bishop or the Apostolic See and members live in these houses or, with proper consideration and permission, in the same area or diocese. (cf cc 606-616)

 Somewhat similarly, secular or diocesan priests are incardinated into a diocese --- another instance of the Church's concern for stable relationships and accountability.
 They cannot simply move from diocese to diocese as they please while acting as a Catholic priest.
 Diocesan hermits are responsible to the local bishop who is their legitimate superiors.
 As I have noted here several times, in a kind of excardination and incardination, she may move to another diocese and remain a diocesan hermit if the Bishop there agrees to receive her as a diocesan hermit and act as her legitimate superior.
-Otherwise such a move would find her vows either dispensed or rendered "invalid" (no longer binding) by the substantial change in her circumstances.
+Otherwise, such a move would find her vows either dispensed or rendered "invalid" (no longer binding) by the substantial change in her circumstances.

 In all of these cases consecrated and ordained life requires stable relationships and ways of assuring accountability to the local and universal Church in whose name these persons live their lives.
 The reason a person with private vows can move wherever and whenever without reference to law or legitimate superiors is precisely because her commitment is a private one rather than a public one.
-Such a person is not publicly accountable for the eremitical life or tradition and has not been initiated into a stable state of life which would specifically allow for that.
+Such a person is not publicly accountable for the eremitical life or tradition and has not been initiated into a stable state of life that would specifically allow for that.
 Lay hermits live their lives in the stable state into which they are initiated with baptism, confirmation and Eucharist.
 But to live as a consecrated Catholic hermit requires other stable relationships commensurate with a new stable state of life marked by additional rights and obligations.

-Because hermits in the lay state have neither been extended nor accepted additional rights or obligations beyond those of baptism this also means such a person has no right to style him/herself as a consecrated religious, a Catholic hermit, a professed religious (the term profession itself, by the way implies public commitments and initiation into a stable state of life) or anything similar.
+Because hermits in the lay state have neither been extended nor accepted additional rights or obligations beyond those of baptism this also means such a person has no right to style him/herself as a consecrated religious, a Catholic hermit, a professed religious (the term profession itself, by the way, implies public commitments and initiation into a stable state of life) or anything similar.
 What you describe would indeed be unfair.
 It would be inconsistent, and disedifying.
 Frankly, it would be hard to understand why any hermit would seek profession under canon 603 if the biggest difference between her vocation and that of a lay hermit with private vows is the fact that a lay hermit is free to do anything she wants whenever and wherever she wants without legitimate accountability while the publicly professed hermit is constrained by legal relationships and canons.
 In any case, don't be concerned about apparent unfairness; the situation you described or cited is simply not rooted in fact.

 Once again it is important to remember the Church values and is directly responsible for vocations to the consecrated state in very specific ways.
-She is careful about anyone using the term Catholic to designate a vocation, enterprise, or institution without ecclesial authorization to the point of creating canons which prohibit this.
+She is careful about anyone using the term Catholic to designate a vocation, enterprise, or institution without ecclesial authorization to the point of creating canons that prohibit this.
 Again a Catholic hermit, Catholic theologian, Catholic priest or religious, etc, must ALL have been granted the right to refer to themselves in this way.
 Baptism gives a person the right (and obligation) to call themselves and live as a Catholic.
 The other specifications (Catholic hermit, Catholic nun, Catholic priest, Catholic friar, etc.) require the admission to and acceptance of further legal (canonical) rights and obligations because these terms don't simply mean "a Catholic who is also a priest, nun, hermit, etc".
 Again, the use of the term Catholic in these examples and many others means someone who lives this vocation in the name of the Church and as an official representative of this very vocation.
 Such persons are directly accountable every day of their lives for the ecclesial commission the Church has extended to them.
 Not so with those whose commitments beyond their baptismal consecration are private rather than public.

 P.S., I have added one final question from another person to this post since I don't really want to write about it separately.
 I hope you don't mind; it deals with the same post you asked about so it fits very well here.